py-mine/mcproto/docs/contributing/issue-guide.md

 In that case, provide a link to the documentation or whatever other relevant things that will allows us to see the bug with minimal effort.
 In certain cases, it might even be fine to leave the reproduction steps section empty.

+## Writing good feature requests

+### Feature description

+Clearly describe the feature you would like to see.
+Explain why this feature would be useful and how it would benefit the project and its users.
+Consider the following:

+1. **Problem first** - Explain the problem you are facing (if any) that this feature would solve.
+2. **Proposed solution** - Then, explain your proposed solution.
+3. **Alternatives considered** - If you've considered alternative approaches, mention them and explain why you prefer your proposal.
+4. **Relation to existing features** - If the feature is an enhancement to an existing feature, mention that and explain how it extends or improves the current functionality.
+5. **Scope** - Try to keep the feature request focused on one specific feature.
+If you have multiple feature ideas, open separate issues.

+---

+:material-run-fast: **Stretch goal** - If you have a link to the Minecraft protocol documentation or a related resource that supports your feature request, include it.

+:material-run-fast: **Stretch goal #2** - If you are willing to implement the feature yourself, mention that.
+Even if you don't plan to implement it, you might suggest a high-level approach to the implementation, or a temporary workaround to achieve this before we implement the feature natively into the library.

 ## Next steps

 Once the issue is submitted, you have 2 options: